xupremix/mitis/README.md

 # GoogleMitis

-BEFORE running the program these modules must be installed in the system
+BEFORE running the program these modules must be installed in your system

 libraries:
  tkinter
  opencv
- socket / threading
  munch
  pygame
  numpy
  pyaudio

-to install library first run
+to install libraries first run
 **python3 Installer.py**